-- Maintain at least 6 feet of space from other children as much
+- Maintain at least 3 feet of space from other children as

 - When possible, build in visual cues that demonstrate physical spacing.

 - Face coverings may be removed when students are outside in the yard playing, moving and maintaining physical distancing of at least 6 feet.

 - Allow flexibility in recess policies and the use of teacher time to allow for supervision of classroom recess.

-- If picnic benches or seating is available outside — provide visual cues to reinforce six feet of spacing.
+- If picnic benches or seating is available outside — provide visual cues to reinforce physical distancing.